Skip to main content

 The Cost of "Un-Abstracting" #

-Imagine you have a UserCard and a ProductCard.
-They look similar (title, image, subtitle), so you merge them into a GenericCard immediately.
+Consider a scenario involving a UserCard and a ProductCard.
+Because they look visually similar (title, image, subtitle), a developer merges them into a GenericCard immediately.

-• Phase 1: It works fine.
-GenericCard takes a title and image.
+• Phase 1: The component works fine.
+GenericCard accepts a title and an image.

-• Phase 4: A NewsCard is introduced, which needs a date but no image.
-Now your GenericCard props look like: showImage, isNews, hasButton, date, onlineStatus.
+• Phase 4: A news feed introduces a NewsCard requiring a date but no image.
+The GenericCard props now include: showImage, isNews, hasButton, date, and onlineStatus.

 // ❌ PREMATURE ABSTRACTION (BAD)